USJ is on a quarterly academic calendar. Grades are available online through NetClassroom. (See below)

 First through fifth grade students receive quarterly report cards with numerical averages.
 The Grading Scale is noted above.

-NetClassroom offers parents and students online access to academic information, including grades, attendance, conduct, assignments, and report cards.
+NetClassroom offers parents and students online access to academic information, including grades, attendance, conduct, assignments, and transcripts.

 USJ Announces New Director of Auxiliary Programs and a New After School Care and Camp Bruins Coordinator After School Care and Camp Bruins Director Faith Dixon and Assistant Development Director Cathy Garrett recently announced that they would leave USJ at the end of the school year.
 Both of these administrators...Read More